How to Install Fedora?

-The second option is selected if you wish to test the media and navigate through options in the live environment.
+The second option is selected if you wish to test the media and navigate the live environment options.
 Select on Start Fedora-Workstation-Live 29 to install Fedora.

-Click on Install to Hard Drive option to load into installation and create necessary partitions.
+Click on the Install to Hard Drive option to load into installation and create necessary partitions.